Updated March 20, 2023

 The HDFS is based on the Google file system and is structured to run on low-cost hardware.
-HDFS is tolerant of faults and is designed for applications having large datasets.
+In addition, HDFS is tolerant of faults and is designed for applications having large datasets.

-Apache Hadoop YARN is a core component and is resource management and job scheduling technology in the Hadoop distributed processing framework.
+Apache Hadoop YARN is a core component, resource management, and job scheduling technology in the Hadoop distributed processing framework.

-In this article, we will discuss the installation and configuration of Hadoop 2.7.4 on a single node cluster and test the configuration by running the MapReduce program called wordcount to count the number of words in the file.
-We will further look at few important Hadoop File System commands.
+This article will discuss the installation and configuration of Hadoop on a single node cluster and test the configuration by running the MapReduce program called wordcount to count the number of words in the file.
+After that, we will further look at a few important Hadoop File System commands.

 Steps to Install Hadoop

 Task 1: The first task in the Hadoop installation included setting up a virtual machine template that was configured with Cent OS7.
-Packages such as Java SDK 1.8 and Runtime Systems required to run Hadoop were downloaded and Java environment variable for Hadoop was configured by editing bash_rc.
+Packages such as Java SDK 1.8 and Runtime Systems required to run Hadoop were downloaded, and the Java environment variable for Hadoop was configured by editing bash_rc.

 Task 2: Hadoop Release 2.7.4 package was downloaded from the apache website and was extracted in the opt folder.
 Which was then renamed as Hadoop for easy access.

-Task 3: Once the Hadoop packages were extracted the next step included configuring the environment variable for Hadoop user followed by configuring Hadoop node XML files.
-In this step, NameNode was configured within core-site.xml and DataNode was configured within hdfs-site.xml.
-Resource manager and node manager were configured within yarn-site.xml.
+Task 3: Once the Hadoop packages were extracted, the next step included configuring the environment variable for the Hadoop user, followed by configuring Hadoop node XML files.
+In this step, NameNode was configured within core-site.xml, and DataNode was configured within hdfs-site.xml.
+Finally, the resource manager and node manager were configured within yarn-site.xml.

 Task 5: The next few steps were used to verify and test Hadoop.
-For this, we have created a temporary test file in the input directory for WordCount program.
-Map-reduce program Hadoop-MapReduce-examples2.7.4.jar was used to count the number of words in the file.
-Results were evaluated on the localhost and logs of the submitted application were analyzed.
-All MapReduce applications submitted can be viewed at the online interface, default port number being 8088.
+For this, we have created a temporary test file in the input directory for the WordCount program.
+Then, the map-reduce program Hadoop-MapReduce-examples2.7.4.jar was used to count the number of words in the file.
+Finally, results were evaluated on the localhost, and logs of the submitted application were analyzed.
+All MapReduce applications submitted can be viewed at the online interface, the default port number being 8088.

-Task 6: In the final task, we will introduce some basic Hadoop File System commands and check their usages.
-We will see how a directory can be created within the Hadoop file system, to list the content of a directory, its size in bytes.
+Task 6: We will introduce some basic Hadoop File System commands and check their usages in the final task.
+We will see how a directory can be created within the Hadoop file system to list the content of a directory, its size in bytes.
 We will further see how to delete a specific directory and file.

 Results in Hadoop Installation